Forming a Limited Liability Company (LLC) in Michigan is an easy process, but it involves a few steps.

 Can my Michigan LLC operate under a different business name?

 Michigan allows you to operate an LLC under multiple trade names.
 However, you must fill out a Certificate Of Assumed Name to allow for additional pseudonyms.

-Can I be my own Michigan resident agent?
+Can I be my own Michigan resident agent aka registered agent?

 Michigan allows you to be your LLC’s resident agent, provided you are at least 18 years old and have a physical address in Michigan.

 What is the cost of registering a Michigan LLC?

 Costs vary by state.
 The filing fee in Michigan is $50.
 In Massachusetts, however, it costs $500 to create an LLC.
 It is important to research the options and plan accordingly.